chrismademe/php-site-framework-2/README.md

 When you upload your project, make sure you login to the root folder in the FTP account, your htdocs/public_html folder will be public facing and src should always be uploaded outside of the public folder.

 **Do not upload /node_modules.**

-### To do

-- Add composer support for PHP dependency management.